datacarpentry/semester-biology/materials/basic-reproducibility-R.md

 ---
 layout: page
 element: notes
-title: Make Sure Code Runs
+title: Basic Reproducibility
 language: R
 ---

+### Introduction to Reproducibility

+* Learn to structure our analysis so that it can be recreated with a single click
-* Review important steps for making sure your code runs everywhere
+* Make sure your code runs anywhere
 * Important for class - your code has to run the on graders computer
 * Important for science
     * next day (who has gotten code working & had it not work the next day?)